-3.3 DNS Monitoring
+3.3 DNS Measurements

-The RIPE NCC DNS Monitoring Service (DNSMON) provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root, Top-Level Domain (TLD) and ENUM tier-1 name servers.
+The RIPE NCC DNS measurement services are focused on the DNS Monitoring Service (DNSMON) which provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root, Top-Level Domain (TLD) and ENUM tier-1 name servers.
 DNSMON measures DNS performance between sites that take part in the TTM service and those where monitored DNS servers are installed.
-The data is updated at least hourly.
+The data is updated regularly and presented at various levels of granularity.

-The measurements are presented at various levels of granularity, allowing users to switch between general representations and more detailed views specific to certain domains, servers and probes for freely selectable timeframes.
 The RIPE NCC provides DNSMON to root server operators free of charge as a service to the Internet community.
-TLD and ENUM operators may request monitoring of their own nameservers and gain access to the DNSMON helpdesk on a cost recovery basis.
+TLD and ENUM operators may request monitoring of their own name servers and gain access to the DNSMON helpdesk on a cost recovery basis.